ABNIRML: Analyzing the Behavior of Neural IR Models: Conclusion

 \section{Conclusion}

-We presented a new framework (\sys) for analyzing ranking models based on three testing strategies: Measure and Match Tests (MMTs), Textual Manipulation Tests (TMTs), and Dataset Transfer Tests (DTTs).
-By using these tests, we demonstrated that a variety of insights can be gained about the behaviors of recently-proposed ranking models, such as those based on BERT and T5.
+We presented a new framework (\sys) for analyzing ranking models based on three probing strategies.
+By using probes from each strategy, we demonstrated that a variety of insights can be gained about the behaviors of recently-proposed ranking models, such as those based on BERT and T5.
 Our analysis is, to date, the most extensive analysis of the behaviors of neural ranking models, and sheds light on several unexpected model behaviors.
 For instance, adding non-relevant text can increase a document's ranking score, even though the models are largely not biased towards longer documents.
-We also see that the same base language model used with a different ranking architecture can yield different behaviors, such as higher sensitivity to shuffling a document's text.
-Meanwhile, different language models can be sensitive to different characteristics, such as the importance of prepositions.
+We also see that the same base language model used with a different ranking architecture can yield different behaviors, such as higher sensitivity to shuffling a document's text. \smm{We also find that some models learn to utilize real-world knowledge in the ranking process.
+Finally, we observe that some strong biases can appear simply by chance during the training process.
+This motivates future investigations on approaches for stabilizing training processes and avoiding the introduction of unwanted biases.}